samdenty/github-icons/README.md

 ## Running the CLI

-You can run the CLI using the below commands, and you can also [buy the application for more features](https://samddenty.gumroad.com/l/git-icons)
+You can run the CLI using the below commands, and you can also optionally [buy the paid app for easy of use & extra features](https://samddenty.gumroad.com/l/git-icons)

 <!-- brew install mysql-client
 cargo install diesel_cli --no-default-features --features mysql -->